vladgarbuz/SemesterProjRefactor/README.md

 5.  **Tundra Forest**
     *   `east` -> Hydro Hub
     *   `north` -> Top of the Hill
+    *   **Description**: "You have entered the Tundra Forest.
+Towering trees extend in every direction.
+On the ground you notice a few pinecones and a nearby bush with ripe berries.
+Be careful wandering — it's easy to get lost here."
     *   **Item**: `berries`.
         *   Action: `take berries` -> Adds 'berries' to inventory.
     *   **Item**: `pinecone`.